popov-alex/popov-alex/README.md

 ### Hi there 👋
-- 🔭 As a full-stack engineer, I take pleasure in working on modern JavaScript applications using React and Node.js
+🔭 As a full-stack engineer, I enjoy working with modern JavaScript applications, particularly those using React and Node.js.

-- 📫 How to reach me: ayp5xc@virginia.edu
+📫 How to reach me: ayp5xc@virginia.edu
-- ⚡ Fun fact:

-I lived in apartment 404 of the dorm of my alma mater for five years.

-No surprise, I became a lawyer and I could not find my way to coding.

-This did not happen until I moved to apartment 100, where I reside now.

-Everything is OK so far and I need to continue with my request.

-I guess, my next apartment should have a number of 200, so I can finally break into Tech.
+⚡ Fun fact: I spent five years living in apartment 404 of my alma mater's dorm.
+It's perhaps no surprise that I pursued law, unable to find my path to coding.
+It wasn't until I settled in apartment 100, where I currently reside, that everything seemed to click.
+I'm now on a tech journey, and I half-jokingly think my next apartment should be numbered 200, marking my full immersion into the tech world.